Meet-B-Bafna/PharmaIQ-sales-demand-prediction/README.md

-#PharmaIQ-sales-demand-prediction
-Pharmacy sales analysis and demand prediction using Python, Pandas, and Machine Learning

-#Overview
-PharmaIQ is a simple data science and machine learning project that analyzes pharmacy sales data and predicts future demand for medicines.
-The goal is to help identify sales trends and support better business decisions.

-#Features
-1.Data cleaning and preprocessing using Python 2.Analysis of top-selling and low-performing medicines 3.Revenue calculation and business insights 4.Visualization of sales trends using charts
-5.Machine learning model to predict medicine demand

-#Technologies Used
-1.Python
-2.Pandas
-3.Matplotlib
-4.Scikit-learn

-#Dataset
-The dataset contains pharmacy sales records with the following columns:
-1.Date
-2.Medicine Name
-3.Category
-4.Quantity Sold
-5.Price
-6.Store ID
-7.Discount
-8.Profit

-#Project Workflow
-1. Data Loading and Cleaning
-2. Feature Engineering (Month, Day, Time Index, Previous Sales)
-3. Exploratory Data Analysis
-4. Data Visualization
-5. Model Training using Random Forest
-6. Prediction and Evaluation

-# Machine Learning
-A Random Forest Regressor model is used to predict the quantity of medicines sold based on:
-1.Price
-2.Category
-3.Discount
-4.Time-based features
-5.Previous sales

-# Evaluation
-1.Model performance is evaluated using Mean Absolute Error (MAE) 2.The model shows moderate accuracy due to limited feature relationships in the dataset

-#Conclusion
-This project demonstrates the end-to-end workflow of a basic machine learning project, including data analysis, visualization, and prediction.
-It is designed as a beginner-friendly project for learning and showcasing skills.
+# PharmaIQ: Sales Demand Prediction

+Pharmacy sales analysis and demand prediction using Python, Pandas, and Machine Learning.

+---

+## Overview
+PharmaIQ is a data science project that analyzes pharmacy sales data and predicts future demand for medicines.
+It helps identify sales trends and supports data-driven decision-making.

+---

+## Features
+- Data cleaning and preprocessing using Python
+- Identification of top-selling and low-performing medicines
+- Revenue calculation and business insights
+- Visualization of sales trends using charts
+- Machine learning model for demand prediction

+---

+## Technologies Used
+- Python
+- Pandas
+- Matplotlib
+- Scikit-learn

+---

+## Dataset
+The dataset includes pharmacy sales records with the following attributes:
+- Date
+- Medicine Name
+- Category
+- Quantity Sold
+- Price
+- Store ID
+- Discount
+- Profit

+---

+## Project Workflow
+1. Data loading and cleaning
+2. Feature engineering (Month, Day, Time Index, Previous Sales)
+3. Exploratory data analysis
+4. Data visualization
+5. Model training using Random Forest
+6. Prediction and evaluation

+---

+## Machine Learning
+A Random Forest Regressor is used to predict medicine demand based on:
+- Price
+- Category
+- Discount
+- Time-based features
+- Previous sales

+---

+## Evaluation
+- Model performance is evaluated using Mean Absolute Error (MAE)
+- The model shows moderate accuracy due to limited feature relationships

+---

+## Conclusion
+This project demonstrates an end-to-end machine learning workflow, including data analysis, visualization, and prediction.
+It is designed as a beginner-friendly project to showcase practical ML skills.